 before one of them came to be.

-**CLARIFICATION UPDATE (one year later): We have learned through extensive genetic testing that K’s chromosomes and genes are completely typical.
-She may have some physical challenges going forward, but she has already made an incredible amount of progress.
+**CLARIFICATION UPDATE (four years later): We have learned through extensive genetic testing that K's chromosomes are just fine, and her true diagnosis is a non-progressive muscle and joint disorder.
+With the help of some amazing doctors, nurses, and therapists, she has progressed astoundingly and is growing into a whip-smart, determined, hilarious little girl.
 We continue to be amazed at what God is doing in and through her.
 However, I left this blog post as is because it is important for me to remember where we started.
-And, as I’ve learned, others have been through similar experiences and it helps to know you are not alone.
-I leave these words alone simply because they were true.
+And, as I've learned, others have been through similar experiences and it helps to know you are not alone.
+I leave these words alone simply because, on day one, they were true.